ahmed-1212/Portfolio/README.md

 # Portfolio

-`Classified Website for online marketing`

-`This project was build for a company in kuwait for online marketing i was responsible for designing the website  and developing the front-end of the website`
+`My main website for my personal work and skills and services`

+`This website is my main, you can view all my work and skills and services and projects and education and can download my resume.`

+`This web site is SEO Optimized with sitemap and SEO Fundamentals and Essentials.`

-## What i used to build this project
+## What i used to build this website

 * HTML5
 * CSS3